BabylonJS/Documentation/content/guidedLearning/networking/Colyseus_ammojs.md

 #### Client application

-To be able to build the client application, you'll need to enter in the folder, and install its dependencies first.
+To be able to build the client application, you'll need to enter the folder, and install its dependencies first.

 ```